metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ![add multi-series](images/multi-series-charts/add_series.png)

 3. In the Edit Data modal, you’ll see the original question on the left, with a list of compatible questions you can choose from on the right.
-Search question(s) to add, and check the box next to each question you’d like to see side-by-side with the original.
+Search question(s) to add, and check the box next to each question you’d like to see alongside with the original.
 Metabase will add the question(s) to the same chart.

 ![multi-series edit modal](images/multi-series-charts/edit_modal.png)